abhi-2911/JobSurfer/README.md

 # JobSurfer

-Online Job Portal called : JobSurfer , a project submitted to YCMOU for the fulfillment of the requirements of Bachelor of Computer Apllication Graduation Degree .
+Online Job Portal called : JobSurfer , a project submitted to YCMOU for the fulfillment of the requirements of Bachelor of Computer Application Graduation Degree .

 <!--Demo Video : <a target="_blank" href="https://yout.be/Tj7ivc">Link</a>-->